democracyworks/utility-fns/README.md

-# utility-works
+# utility-fns

-A Clojure library of utility functions.
+Clojure functions that are general-purpose enough to be useful elsewhere but haven't found a home in a nice library yet.

 ## core.async